user4223/ticket-decoder/README.md

   https://monami.hs-mittweida.de/frontdoor/deliver/index/docId/4983/file/WaitzRoman_Diplomarbeit.pdf

 # Build Instructions
-In general, when you want to avoid to install additional dependencies like non-default compilers and libraries on your system, consider using one of the build scripts using a docker container to create the build environment.
+In general, when you want to avoid to install additional dependencies like non-default compilers and libraries on your system, consider using one of the build scripts using a docker container to create the build environment.<br>
+As long as the conanfile.txt is unchanged, you can re-use the container with pre-built dependencies, source code changes are directly mirrored into build environment and artifacts are mirrored back into host system.
+In case dependencies change, the container gets re-build with updated dependencies.

 * setup.ubuntu.clang12.Release.sh
 * setup.ubuntu.gcc10.Release.sh